shoeffner/mthesis/src/gaze_library.md

 [@Sagonas2016] for the 68 face landmarks' model `shape_predictor_68_face_landmarks.dat` [@King2009], which is used for the face and landmark detection, does not allow commercial uses.
-On the website accompanying the dataset it is explicitly stated that "the annotations are provided for research purposes ONLY (NO commercial products)"[^quoteibug], and King emphasizes in the [`README.md`](https://github.com/davisking/dlib-models/blob/ae50fe33583de33c60276611d37915e93d11566b/README.md)
+On the website accompanying the dataset, it is explicitly stated that "the annotations are provided for research purposes ONLY (NO commercial products)"[^quoteibug], and King emphasizes in the [`README.md`](https://github.com/davisking/dlib-models/blob/ae50fe33583de33c60276611d37915e93d11566b/README.md)